This is a summation and not a conclusion. The reader must reach their own conclusions with regard to the validity of Mormonism.

 Free Masonry and the LDS Endowment Ceremony

 It is acknowledged by those in and out of the church that the LDS endowment ceremony was essentially copied from Free Masonry.
 The signs and tokens are identical.
-It has also been shown that Free Masonry does not date back to the time of Solomon extinguishing the argument of common source.
+It has also been shown that Free Masonry does not date back to the time of Solomon extinguishing the argument of a common source.

 Joseph Smith’s Extensive Criminal History